amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

     (x?.999).(y?.001) <==> z

 Here, x appears more frequently than y on the left.
-The system will prefer a lens that projects y and maps x to z over a lens that projects x and maps y to z; the latter tends to throw away more information on average and is "less bijective" in an information-theoretic sense.
+The system will prefer a lens that projects y and maps x to z over a lens that projects x and maps y to z because the latter throws away more information on average and is "less bijective" in an information-theoretic sense.

 ===========================================================================
 ===========================================================================